SveSop/nvapi_standalone/README.md

 This creates symlinks in the wineprefix + creates dll-override that ENABLE nvapi.
 This is known to cause problems when using DXVK!

+## Goal

+The aim is to provide some more functions to NvAPI so that it will fake my GTX970 as best it can.

+## Changes

+* Updated faked driverversion to 417 revision + change to GTX 970
+* Added the NvAPI_GPU_GetSystemType to set "Desktop"
+* Added NvAPI_GPU_GetVbiosVersionString to output version: BIOS: 84.04.1F.00.01
+* Updated and added a couple of (so far empty) functions.

+## Working on

+* Trying to fake GPU MHz and VRAM MHz clocks